Framing: What Are We Solving?

 Closing Note: What Comes Next

 Framing the problem is only half the job.
 Next, you need to explain your solution.
 Creative Work as Argument shifts from defining what we are solving to showing why your answer holds up.
-Because design isn't decoration, it's an argument.
-Every color, word, and layout is a statement—and you're the one who has to prove it makes sense.
+Design isn't decoration; it is argument.
+Every color, word, and layout is a statement.
+You're the one who has to prove it makes sense.